abeduplaa/BlindDeconvolutionGPU/README.md

 # BlindDeconvolutionGPU

-Speeding up blind deconvolution of a blurred image by using GPUs.
+**Speeding up blind deconvolution of a blurred image by using NVIDIA GPUs.**

 Provided with the matlab code from the paper [**Total Variation Blind Deconvolution: The Devil is in the Details**](https://www.cv-foundation.org/openaccess/content_cvpr_2014/papers/Perrone_Total_Variation_Blind_2014_CVPR_paper.pdf), BlindDeconvolutionGPU is a sped up implementation of the proposed algorithm with NVIDIA GPUs.